ramror3/Trip/README.md

 application up and running.

 Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* ruby -v'2.3.0'

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* rails -v'5.0.5'

-* ...
+* rvm use 2.3.0

+* rvm gemset create ram

+* rvm gemset use ram

+* bundle (for after who wants to clone this application)

+* rails s -b 0.0.0.0